fast-aircraft-design/FAST-OAD/docs/documentation/custom_modules/add_modules.rst

 With FAST-OAD, you can register any OpenMDAO system of your own so it can be used through the configuration file.

-To have your OpenMDAO system available in FAST-OAD, you should follow these steps:
+To have your OpenMDAO system available as a FAST-OAD module, you should follow these steps:

 .. contents::
    :local: